 The Texas Rig is by far the most commonly used rubber worm rig.
-It's used mostly for its weedless properties, along with giving the worm a nice and straight profile.
+It's used mostly for it weed less properties, along with giving the worm a nice and straight profile.
 Traditionally, a Texas Rig is weighted.
-Though many anglers rig their worms "Texas Style" without a weight while using the weedless feature of the rig.
+Though many anglers rig their worms "Texas Style" without a weight while using the weed less feature of the rig.